HMS Duke of Edinburgh: Construction and career

 Duke of Edinburgh was ordered under the 1902/1903 naval construction programme as the lead ship of her class.
 She was laid down on 11 February 1903 at Pembroke Royal Dockyard in Wales.
 She was launched on 14 June 1904 and completed on 20 January 1906 at a cost of £1,193,414.
-Duke of Edinburgh was named after Alfred, Duke of Edinburgh, one of Queen Victoria's sons.
+The ship was named after Alfred, Duke of Edinburgh, one of Queen Victoria's sons.

 The ship was assigned to the 5th Cruiser Squadron from 1906 to 1908 and was then transferred to the 1st Cruiser Squadron of the Channel Fleet.
 When the Royal Navy's cruiser squadrons were reorganized in 1909, Duke of Edinburgh rejoined the 5th Cruiser Squadron of the Atlantic Fleet.
 On 13 August 1910 Duke of Edinburgh ran aground on Atherfield Ledge, Isle of Wight.
 She was successfully refloated, but in the resulting Court-martial to investigate the incident, the ship's Captain and Navigating Officer were severely reprimanded and the latter dismissed from the ship.
 She helped to rescue the survivors of the SS Delhi which ran aground off the coast of Morocco in December 1911.
 From 1913 to 1914 she served with the 1st Cruiser Squadron of the Mediterranean Fleet.

 When the British began to prepare for war in July 1914, the ship was refitting at Malta.
 Her refit was cut short and she joined the rest of her squadron in the southern approaches to the Adriatic.
 She was involved in the pursuit of the German battlecruiser Goeben and light cruiser Breslau at the outbreak of World War I, but was ordered not to engage them.
 On 10 August Duke of Edinburgh and her sister ship HMS Black Prince were ordered to the Red Sea to protect troop convoys arriving from India.
 While on that duty the ship captured the German merchantman Altair of 3,200 tons GRT on 15 August.
 While escorting a troop convoy from India to France in November 1914, Duke of Edinburgh provided cover to three battalions of infantry that seized the Turkish fort at Cheikh Saïd at the entrance to the Red Sea.
 The ship then landed a demolition party, which blew the fort up on 10 November; she then rejoined the convoy.